 You can get the Content Manager, a popular utility for managing the sim, browsing servers or hopping in a local session.
 It also makes adding content to the sim extremely easy.
 All your settings and control configurations are also right where you’d expect them.
 Super easy for beginners.

 Dirt Rally is also pretty straightforward.
 All you do is download the game, fire it up, and you’re pretty much in the mix.
 There are tons of tutorials and help online if you need to figure out how to drive 1000hp beats with zero traction

 iRacing is a whole another story.
 It’s realistic, yes, but it’s also incredibly complex.
 There are leagues and divisions and different license classes and things like iRating and Safety Rating that you need to keep in mind every time you go out on the track.

-The sim is extremely complicated for total beginners to start out with and punishes every mistake you make out there, even if it’s just slightly clipping the grass.
+The sim is highly complicated for total beginners to start with and punishes every mistake you make out there, even if it’s just slightly clipping the grass.

 Content and Variety

 iRacing is the absolute winner here, no questions asked.

 You can race just about anything in this game.
 There’s a selection of over 100 tracks available in 350+ configurations. iRacing has more laser scanned tracks than any other sim, including some of the most legendary tracks out there like the Laguna Seca or LeMans.